M. Irma Alvarado, Ph.D, OTR/L

 University of Georgia, Athens

-Dr. Alvarado is Associate Professor and Research Coordinator at Brenau University in Gainesville, Ga. in the School of Occupational Therapy.
+Dr. Alvarado is Professor and Research Coordinator at Brenau University in Gainesville, Ga. in the School of Occupational Therapy.
 Her teaching experience across several states and in Georgia includes: occupational therapy course curriculum including advanced practice elective in vision, clinical education, cultural competence and she is a resource in her community on sensory integration.
 Her research interests include the health and well-being of infants, children, adolescents, and families, sensory processing abilities, Latino families, and international fieldwork education.
 She serves as Brenau University Institutional Review Board Chairperson

 Dr. Alvarado has co-owned Essential Therapy Services, Inc. in Cumming, Georgia since 2007 which provides clinic-based, home health, and school-based occupational therapy as well as physical and speech therapy.
 She has held several offices in Georgia Occupational Therapy Association, currently serving as Vice President.
 Her community experience is dedicated to increasing awareness of issues affecting families and their children with disability.